rtavenar/blog/dtw.md

         <img src="fig/sakoe_shift.gif" alt="Invariance to time shifts using Sakoe-Chiba band" />
     </video>
     <figcaption>
-        Impact of time shifts on a DTW constrained with a Sakoe-Chiba band of radius $r$.
+        Impact of time shifts on a DTW with a Sakoe-Chiba band constraint of radius $r$.
     </figcaption>
 </figure>